The Worst Idea of All Time: Emergency Season: Home Alone 3

 During a lockdown in New Zealand during the COVID-19 pandemic, the hosts watched Home Alone 3 every three days to produce a nine-episode season, plus a spoof of a director's commentary.

 Season 5: Emmanuelle

 At the end of September, 2020, Montgomery and Batt have undertaken the fifth season, and instead of rewatching the same movie every week they are watching a different movie from the same film series.
 The film series they pick from are the French/American Emmanuelle series of softcore pornography films.

 Season 6: The Fast and the Furious

-From December 2022 to December 2023, Batt and Montgomery watched The Fast and the Furious franchise in reverse, with each film watched the number of times matching its number in the series (F9 nine times, The Fate of the Furious eight times, etc.) They have since announced that this is the final season.
+From December 2022 to December 2023, Batt and Montgomery watched The Fast and the Furious franchise in reverse, with each film watched the number of times matching its number in the series (F9 nine times, The Fate of the Furious eight times, etc.) In 2024, they announced their intent for it to be the final season.